Signed in as:

 The French Section holds French lessons focusing on conversation and grammar review on the second and fourth Wednesday of each month—all levels welcome!
 The classes are a great opportunity to have fun while improving your speaking and comprehension.
 The classes are taught by a fluent French speaker who lived in France for many years; they include discussions of current affairs, translation of short articles, and talks about French culture.

 Members and spouses/guests meet for a potluck dinner the third Friday of each month, October through June.
 The evening includes a happy hour and dinner--with a generous portion of conversation--and, for those who choose, card-playing and games after dinner.
 This relaxing and enjoyable evening is the perfect way to get to know other club members!

 From a honey tasting to the exciting tale of Tulip Mania, our Garden Section explores all aspects of horticultural life.
 Visits to local gardens and the design and planting of a pollinator garden at the Club are some of the highlights for the Garden Section in recent years.

 Heritage Preservation Section *

 The Heritage Preservation Section, in cooperation with the Art Section, plans monthly activities including speakers or visits to historically significant sites.
-Recent activities have included a speaker on gemstones, a trip to Glenstone Gallery, a tour of Dumbarton Oaks, and a luncheon featuring a florist demonstrating flower arranging.
-Day trips often include lunch at a convenient restaurant.
+Recent activities have included Glenstone and a tour of Dumbarton Oaks.
+Day trips to some of our many local historic sites often include lunch at a convenient restaurant.